MrAzeeeem23/Weather_app.python/README.md

 # Weather_app.python
 Weather application with python

-This my project about software devlopment with python
+🔰This my project about software devlopment with python, to understand the python programming, how gui works in python and how to integrate APIs in python software.

-to run this code on your pc, it needs to install  all the libraries of python.
+🔰To run this code on your pc, it needs to install  all the libraries of python.

+🔰API used in this project is from OpenWeatherMap.

-NOTE:- THIS WON'T WORK IF YOU HAVEN'T INSTALL PYTHON AND ITS MAIN LIBRARIES
+🛑NOTE:- THIS WON'T WORK IF YOU HAVEN'T INSTALL PYTHON AND ITS MAIN LIBRARIES

 ----REQUIRED LIBRARIES TO INSTALL WHILE RUNNING THIS SOFTWEARE.----
 1) install pyinstaller